egnha/nofrills/README.md

 but which one is actually callable?

-Whay should I care aboutquasiquotation?
+Why should I care about quasiquotation?
 ---------------------------------------

 Functions in R are generally [impure](https://en.wikipedia.org/wiki/Pure_function), i.e., the return value of a function will *not* in general be determined by the value of its inputs alone.
 The reason is that a function’s behavior may mutate under changes in its [lexical scope](http://adv-r.hadley.nz/functions.html#lexical-scoping).
 This is by design and normally not a problem.
 But if you are working interactively and sourcing files into the global environment, it can be tricky to ensure that you haven't unwittingly mutated an object your function depends upon.